 Simple English definitions for legal terms

-Read a random definition: consolidated laws
+Read a random definition: sole and separate use

 An inter vivos transfer is when someone gives away or sells something they own while they are still alive.
 This is different from a transfer that happens after they die, which is called a testamentary transfer.
 Even if someone creates a trust that doesn't give the beneficiary anything until after they die, it still counts as an inter vivos transfer because they gave legal ownership of the property to the trust while they were alive.